tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : The length (in bytes) of the following TLSCiphertext.fragment.
 The length MUST NOT exceed 2^14 + 256.
 An endpoint that receives a record that exceeds this length MUST generate a fatal "record_overflow" alert.

+fragment.content
+: The cleartext of TLSPlaintext.fragment.

+fragment.type
+: The actual content type of the record.

 fragment
 : The AEAD encrypted form of TLSPlaintext.fragment + TLSPlaintext.type,